-Kai, meaning food in Maori, is the brainchild of chef Jess Murphy, a New Zealander who, with her Irish husband David front-of-house, has converted this former tearoom/café to a rustic, bare wood, flagged-floor, stonewalled café and restaurant.
+Kai, meaning food in Maori, is the brainchild of chef Jess Murphy, a New Zealander who, with her Irish husband David front-of-house, converted this former tearoom/café to a rustic, bare wood, flagged-floor, stonewalled café and restaurant - a light hearted place that is full of light and colour and has a sense of fun, but where the food is seriously good.

-In shades of green and grey, with a central glass conservatory roof and plain furnishings, she has created a most unusual dining space.
+In shades of green and grey, with a central glass conservatory roof and plain furnishings, the Murphys have created a most unusual dining space.
 In fairly basic surroundings, which may not appeal to everyone, Jess displays her talents for cooking that are unashamedly dedicated to the very best of local foods, cooked in her own inimitable manner.
 She cuts no corners in seeking out the very best raw materials and then cooking them simply with a minimum of fuss.

 Dinner is a short à la carte menu consisting of five starters, five main courses and five desserts, including the farmhouse cheese du jour.
 The house focaccia comes with herb butter at no extra charge.

-Main courses include good fish - Ray wing and Hake, for example, both excellent in quality and cooking, although portion sizes may vary – and fine, generous steak (Brady’s Striploin; very good beef which, in the Guide’s experience, would have benefited from longer hanging) with flavoursome savoury butter and summer onions.
+Main courses include good fish -Rossaveal hake, or monkfish with rope mussels, both excellent in quality and cooking, although portion sizes may vary – and fine, generous steak (Brady’s Striploin; very good beef) with chanterelle butter.

 You may expect very good coffee, and a short wine list is carefully selected to match the quality of the food.